Red (band): Innocence & Instinct (2008–2010)

 Red started work on their second album, Innocence & Instinct, shortly after they had completed End of Silence.
 In January 2008, they began a six-week period rehearsing and laying down drum tracks so they could continue recording while on tour.
 Graves joined the group on the road and assembled a studio at the back of their tour bus.
 They would assemble hotel mattresses in a corner and record vocals in the enclosed space.
-Recording took place at Little Big Sound, The Graveyard, and Paragon Studios in Tennessee. and Their website issued a statement explaining the album "was forged from a storm of inspiration and catastrophe", and later revealed Dante's Inferno and artwork by Gustave Doré as inspirations behind the music.
+Recording took place at Little Big Sound, The Graveyard, and Paragon Studios in Tennessee.
+Their website issued a statement explaining the album "was forged from a storm of inspiration and catastrophe" and later revealed Dante's Inferno and artwork by Gustave Doré as inspirations behind the music.
 They halted its progress to headline a nationwide club tour in March 2008, their first without a restrictive time slot which allowed them to develop their stage performance.

 Released on February 10, 2009, Innocence & Instinct fared better on the charts than their first effort, entering the Billboard 200 at No. 15 and selling 39,000 copies in its first week.
 "Shadows" was co-written by Breaking Benjamin founder and singer Benjamin Burnley.
 A Deluxe Edition was also released with "Forever", an additional track, and bonus features.
 The single "Fight Inside" became the first by a Christian rock band to enter the Radio & Records charts at No. 1.
 In 2009, Red unveiled their new website to coincide with the video and single release of "Forever".
 Soon after, the band confirmed that Lamb had left the band due to the injuries sustained from the car crash along with Rauch, who wished to dedicate time with his family, and Rickard had become a full-time member.
 Rauch's contract with Red allowed him to continue writing for the band for some time after his departure.
 Innocence & Instinct won Rock Album of the Year at the 2010 GMA Dove Awards.

 Red toured the album from February 2009 through 2010 with Saving Abel, Pop Evil, and Taddy Porter on the Class of 2009 Tour.
-On their website the band announced that they will be touring with Pillar and The Wedding on their new tour "Nothing and Everything" Tour which started in January 2010.
+On their website the band announced that they would be touring with Pillar and The Wedding on the Nothing and Everything Tour, which started in January 2010.
 In March, the band toured with Breaking Benjamin, Thousand Foot Krutch and Chevelle, followed by the Awake and Alive Tour with Skillet and The Letter Black.